How to Get Involved on Campus

 Joining a club related to your major might not only give you the opportunity to learn about the subject outside out of the classroom but also might help you with the courses you are taking that are related to your major.

 If you are interested in doing research in a specific area of study, talk to a professor and see if you can assist in research, grading, classwork, or other projects.

-Schools like the University of Wisconsin and NYU are really stepping up their game and now have concrete canoe teams!
+- Concrete Canoe Team: Schools like the University of Wisconsin and NYU have concrete canoe teams.
 Yes, we mean paddling a canoe made of concrete!
 If you enjoy being on water and are competitive, and also enjoy engineering, consider joining a club like this.
 You may even get the opportunity to be in competitive concrete canoe races!